Water jet cutter: Operation

 All waterjets follow the same principle of using high-pressure water focused into a beam by a nozzle.
 Most machines accomplish this by first running the water through a high-pressure pump.
 There are two types of pumps used to create this high pressure; an intensifier pump and a direct drive or crankshaft pump.
 A direct drive pump works much like a car engine, forcing water through high-pressure tubing using plungers attached to a crankshaft.
 An intensifier pump creates pressure by using hydraulic oil to move a piston forcing the water through a tiny hole.
 The water then travels along the high-pressure tubing to the nozzle of the waterjet.
 In the nozzle, the water is focused into a thin beam by a jewel orifice.
-This beam of water is ejected from the nozzle, cutting through the material by spraying it with the jet of speed on the order of Mach 3, around 2500 ft/s.
-The process is the same for abrasive waterjets until the water reaches the nozzle.
-Here abrasives such as garnet and aluminium oxide, are fed into the nozzle via an abrasive inlet.
-The abrasive then mixes with the water in a mixing tube and is forced out the end at high pressure.
+By reducing the diameter of the waterjet the velocity of the resultant jet is increased significantly.
+This beam of water is ejected from the nozzle, cutting through the material by spraying it with the jet of speed in the order of Mach 3, around 2500 ft/s.
+The process is the same for abrasive waterjets until the water reaches the cutting head.
+Here abrasives such as garnet and aluminium oxide are fed into a mixing chamber via an abrasive inlet.
+The abrasive mixes with the water in the mixing chamber and is then forced out through a focussing tube at high pressure.